What is a VPN and Why Would You Use One?

 VPN headquarters

 A company’s headquarters rarely matters for the services it provides, but it could make a difference with VPN providers.
-This is primarily because of multi-country government alliances called 5 Eyes, 9 Eyes, and 14 Eyes.
+This is primarily due to multilateral government alliances called the 5 Eyes, 9 Eyes, and 14 Eyes.

-Not many details are known about these alliances, but it’s widely believed that the countries within these alliances share sensitive information with each other about their citizens.
+Not many details are known about these alliances, but it’s widely believed that the countries within them share sensitive information about their citizens.
 In other words, these alliances are believed to be a global surveillance network.

 If a VPN’s headquarters fall within a country that’s part of one of these alliances, your VPN might not offer as much privacy as you’d hope, even with a no-logs policy.
-This is because certain countries within the alliances often force VPN providers to give up customers’ data.
+This is because certain countries within the alliances often compel VPN providers to hand over customers’ data.

 Here are the member countries of each alliance: